From Uncertainty to Confidence and Trust (UnConTrust)

 Insights from last year's workshop:

-Last year, the students gave insightful talks at the conference Digital English World-Wide: Corpus and Discourse Analyses.
+Last year, the students enjoyed a study visit in Chemnitz where they attended trainings in academic writing and presentation and gave talks in the conference Digital English World-Wide: Corpus and Discourse Analyses.

 Insights from last year's summer school: